-If you're a financial aid recipient, contact the Financial Aid Office before withdrawing to determine how it might affect your financial aid awards.
+If you're a financial aid recipient, contact the Financial Aid and Scholarships Office before withdrawing to determine how it might affect your financial aid awards.

 Some things to consider: